oat-sa/taohub-articles/forge/How-to-make-a-new-extension-2-6.md

--   If you wish you can now try to add your own actions, like duplicating a file, or creating a form to upload new files
+-   If you wish you can now try to add your own actions, like duplicating a file or creating a form to upload new files